eToro vs Trading 212 (2026):

 Both brokers automate investing — but in fundamentally different ways.
 Which approach fits you depends on whether you want to build your own allocation or delegate it entirely.

 CopyTrader mirrors another investor’s trades proportionally in real time.
-You pick who to copy based on their published track record and risk score.
+You pick who to copy based on their published track record, risk score, and portfolio breakdown.
 Smart Portfolios are theme-based baskets managed by eToro’s team ($500 minimum).

 Watch out: you are copying retail investors, not regulated fund managers.
-Past performance does not predict future results — eToro’s own disclosures note that 61% of retail CFD accounts lose money on the platform.
+Track records are short, survivorship bias is real, and eToro’s own disclosures note that a majority of retail CFD accounts lose money on the platform.
+Past copy performance does not predict future results.

 Pies are self-built portfolio baskets.
 Assign each ETF a target weight, set a recurring schedule (weekly, bi-weekly, monthly), and Trading 212 allocates deposits proportionally using fractional shares — fully automated, no manual intervention needed.